- Informal Economy

 In some countries, such as Brazil, Colombia and India, waste pickers now have the right to sell to or bid on contracts with the municipality.
 Read more.

-Through the Global Alliance of Waste Pickers and Allies, waste pickers’ representatives have also taken the world stage at international climate change conferences to highlight the need for global policies that respect, rather than hinder, their work.
+Through the Global Alliance of Waste Pickers, waste pickers’ representatives have also taken the world stage at international climate change conferences to highlight the need for global policies that respect, rather than hinder, their work.
 Learn about Waste Pickers’ at UN Climate Change Negotiations.

 In 2013, waste pickers’ organizations played an active role at the International Labour Conference (ILC) 2013, where “Sustainable Development, Green Jobs and Decent Work” was the theme.
 Read the delegation’s report.